Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Voyeurism by drone (ORC § 2907.08)

-Classification2nd-degree misdemeanor (general); 1st-degree misdemeanor (through/under clothing)
+Classification2nd-degree misdemeanor (ordinary recording) or 1st-degree misdemeanor (recording under clothing)

 FineUp to $1,000+

-Secretly recording person in place with reasonable expectation of privacy.
+Recording person in place with reasonable expectation of privacy.

 Menacing by stalking via drone (ORC § 2903.211)